apjansing/Nifi-Processors/README.md

 JsonAccordion - Functioning.

 IOProcessor - Functioning, but still new.
 Feel free to experiment with it, but report any problems you might have to my issues section.

+StandardizeJson - Logic looks to be there, but remains untested and has no routing.